0atman/noboilerplate/scripts/37-functional-rust.md

 - From Haskell to Go to Rust
 - Is Rust a Functional Language?
 - In Search of a Perfect Language
+- Using Rust To Make Your Life Worse
+- How To Make Rust More Annoying

 ---